 - Cynarin – another antioxidant that supports healthy bile production to aid in the digestion of fats

-- Inulin – a prebiotic that promotes the growth of beneficial microorganisms in the gut
+- Inulin – a prebiotic that promotes the growth of beneficial gut microbes

 Researchers have found that artichoke leaf extracts offer more potential health benefits than the artichoke itself.

 Studies show that the use of artichoke leaf extract helps reduce occasional gastrointestinal symptoms, supports a balanced intestinal microbiota and helps ease spasms in the GI tract.

 Promote Healthy Gut Bacteria with This Powerful Yellow Alkaloid

 Berberine has long played an important role in Traditional Chinese and Ayurvedic medicine.
 A yellow plant alkaloid with a variety of benefits, it is found in several plant species including goldenseal, Oregon grape and barberry.

 Recent studies show berberine has significant biological effects on gastrointestinal function and may hold value for supporting normal bowel health in cats and dogs.

 Here are some of the observed effects of berberine: